mikeshobes718/DesktopTranscriber/README.md

 export OPENAI_API_KEY="sk-..."
 ```

 or paste it into the app's API key field after the window loads.
-You can also paste background material into the
+You can also paste up to 25,000 characters of
-Knowledge Base panel so follow-up answers leverage your notes.
+background material into the Knowledge Base panel so follow-up answers leverage your notes.
+Export your transcript
+history from the Saved Transcripts section if you need to archive or share results.

 ## Packaging Output